s5uishida/install_vpp_upf_dpdk/README.md

 #### Install the built VPP packages

-When you want to install the VPP packages on a host, first install the following dependent packages.
+When you want to install the VPP packages on another host, first install the following dependent packages.
 ```
 # apt install libnl-route-3-200
 ```